 Minimum Qualifications/Education & Experience:

 Equivalent to an Associates degree from a regionally accredited college in accounting, finance, or a related field, and four (4) full-time equivalent years of increasingly responsible experience in processing financial documents, maintaining financial, accounting, or statistical records.

 A Bachelors degree from a regionally accredited college or university in one of the above-mentioned fields is desirable.

 License(s) & Other Requirements:

-Must possess mobility to work in a standard warehouse setting and work with and around a variety of equipment, parts, and inventory; to operate a motor vehicle and forklift; strength, stamina, and mobility to perform medium physical work; vision to read printed materials and a computer screen and hearing and speech to communicate in person and over the telephone or radio.
-The job involves walking and working on slippery surfaces.
-Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard or calculator.
-Positions in this classification bend, stoop, kneel, reach, and climb to perform work.
-Employees must possess the ability to lift, carry, push, and pull materials and objects weighing up to 50 pounds and heavier weights with the proper equipment.
+Must possess mobility to work in a standard office setting and use standard office equipment, including a computer; vision to read printed materials and a computer screen; and hearing and speech to communicate in person and over the telephone.
+This is primarily a sedentary office classification although standing in and walking between work areas may be required.
+Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard or calculator and to operate standard office equipment.
+Positions in this classification occasionally bend, stoop, kneel, reach, push, and pull drawers open and closed to retrieve and file information.
+Incumbents must possess the ability to lift, carry, push, and pull materials and objects up to 20 pounds.

 Instructions re: Confidential Letter of Recommendation:

 Official offers of employment are made by Mt.
 San Antonio College Human Resources and are made contingent upon Board approval.
 It is also required that a final offer of employment will only be made after the candidate has successfully been live-scanned and clearance for employment is authorized by Human Resources.
 Costs for live-scan services shall be borne by the candidate.